The application process

-The information below answers the most commonly asked questions, please read through it to see if it answers your query.
+The information below answers the most commonly asked questions, please read through it to see if it answers your query before contacting us:

 Why is my offer not for my preferred residence(s)?

 Unfortunately every year some of our residences are over subscribed and we cannot offer places to all the students who would like to live there.
 We appreciate this can be disappointing at first.
-Look at the web pages for the residence you have been offered, and watch the video to see real students talking abut what it's like to live there, as this will give you a genuine insight from students who have experienced it for themselves.
+Look at the web pages for the residence you have been offered, join the Facebook group and get to know some of the other students who will be living there.
+And remember - none of our residences are a bad place to live!

 Can I change, transfer or cancel my offer?

 It is not possible to change your offer or move you to another residence at this stage.
 You must not transfer your offer to another student yourself, as this could mean you are charged for two amounts of fees.
 We recommend you accept your accommodation offer so that you are guaranteed somewhere to live.

 Once you move in to your residence you can then join our transfer waiting list, which opens after the first two weeks of term.
 Details about moving between residences can be found on our current undergraduate students page.

 What if I've been offered more expensive accommodation than I asked for?

 Occasionally we have to offer a small number of students accommodation that costs more than their selected maximum fee.
 This is because we have too many applications for our lower-price rooms.
 You should accept your current offer so that you are guaranteed somewhere to live.

 As soon as less expensive accommodation becomes available we will make you an alternative offer.
 We will usually be in contact with an alternative offer before the start of term, or soon after.
 Remember, you don't need to pay accommodation fees until after you have moved in.